 You can check out our rankings of the best small-business loans for more ideas on lenders you can apply with.

 Now that you know which lender you want to apply with, you can get your application ready.

-The exact materials you need will, of course, depend on your lender.
-Some lenders require a lot of documentation, while others don’t ask for much.
+Of course, the exact materials you need will depend on your lender.
+Some lenders require a lot of documentation, while others don't ask for much.

 Your lender will let you know what it requires, but there are some commonly required documents: